 Q: Do the Cassandra client drivers work seamlessly with ScyllaDB?

-Q: Are Scylla’s SSTables compatible with open source Apache Cassandra?
+Q: Are ScyllaDB’s SSTables compatible with open source Apache Cassandra?

 A: Yes.
 They are compatible with Apache Cassandra SSTables.
-So if you are using the “la,” “ka, “mc” format, it’s possible to move those files from Cassandra to Scylla.
+So if you are using the “la,” “ka, “mc” format, it’s possible to move those files from Cassandra to ScyllaDB.
 (Read more here.)

 Q: Is it possible to upgrade from Apache Cassandra or DataStax?
 How?